Skip to content

 self.update_height(node)

-# 2. Perform rotation operation to restore balance to the subtree
+# 2. Perform rotation operation to restore balance to this subtree

 return self.rotate(node)